HankB/Linux_ZFS_Root/Debian/README.md

 ## Status

-At present (2021-09-02) Work is in progress to

-1. Update to current instructions (which have been renumbered)
-1. Install using Debian Bullseye
-1. Clarify which portions of the test ENV scripts configure the test environment vs. which configure the actual installation

-First: Review and update Debian/README.md
+The world is moving to Debian Bullseye.
+So is this script.
+At present there are no instructions for installing on Bullseye so the script was modified based on the instructions for Buster and changes s/buster/bullseye/ made accordingly.
+In addition, the backports have been removed from the `apt` sources files.
+As of 2021-09-07 ZFS is not in  `bullseye-backports`.
+The slightly modified install seems to work fine for me.
+(One user has been having difficulty with `rpool` not imported at boot.)

+As some users may wish to install Buster, the code as it stands has been branched as `buster` and will likely only see bugfixes if needed.

 Complete:

 * VM test using whole disk, no encryption (`testing/whole.std.no_enc.sh`)
-* VM test using specified partitions, native encryption (`testing/part.std.zfs_enc.sh`)
+* VM, real metal test using specified partitions, native encryption (`testing/part.std.zfs_enc.sh`)

 ## Note